gyau-k/Cloud-ETL-Pipeline/README.md

     * **Purpose**: This is the central calculation hub.
 It combines the transformed streams data and transformed song data to compute both the final hourly KPIs and all genre-level KPIs.
     * **How it works**:
         * It reads the transformed streams data, transformed song data, and the partial hourly KPIs (from `transform_streams_task`) from S3.
-        * **Hourly KPIs (Completes)**: It uses the provided logic to calculate `top_artists_per_hour` by merging streams with song artist information, splitting artists, exploding them, counting plays, and finding the top artists per hour.
+        * **Hourly KPIs (Completes)**: It uses the provided logic to calculate `top_artists_per_hour` by merging streams with song artist information, splitting artists, counting plays, and finding the top artists per hour.
 It then merges this with the previously calculated `unique_listeners` and `track_diversity_index` to form the final hourly KPIs.
         * **Genre KPIs**:
             * **Listen Count**: Counts total plays per genre.
             * **Average Track Duration**: Calculates the average song duration for tracks within each genre.